- Scientific name: Coryphaenoides rupestris

 Being a late-maturing and long lived fish the roundnose grenadier could not reproduce fast enough to replace the amount of fish that were being taken, and stocks soon crashed.
 Writing in his famous book on overfishing The End of the Line in 2004 Charles Clover states that “stocks of the roundnosed grenadier west of the British Isles are now so low that they are below the precautionary level set by the ICES [International Council for the Exploration of the Sea] – the level at which fishing should theoretically stop.”
 Furthermore, the Joint Nature Conservation Committee – the statutory adviser to the UK government on national and international nature conservation – stated in 2010 that “If action not taken [this species is] likely to become extinct in the next 10 years.”
 The International Union for the Conservation of Nature classes this species as Critically Endangered across the world, and Europe’s stocks are classed as Endangered.

 The ICES (International Council for the Exploration of the Seas) officially recommended that the commercial fisheries for roundnose grenadier are not allowed to expand and catches should be limited to 1000 tons per year.
-This was followed by the Deep Sea Conservation Coalition (an international body made up of around sixty organisations including Greenpeace, Oceana and the Pew Charitable Trusts) calling for all fishing for roundnose grenadier to stop by setting the total allowable catch (TAC) of this species at zero.
-If these restrictions are put in place there is a chance that the numbers of roundnose grenadier will stabilise and possibly increase in the coming years.
-However, due to the slow growing nature of this species a significant increase in stocks of roundnose grenadier will take a very long time indeed.
+This was followed by the Deep Sea Conservation Coalition (an international body made up of around sixty organisations including Greenpeace, Oceana and the Pew Charitable Trust) calling for all fishing for roundnose grenadier to stop by setting the total allowable catch (TAC) of this species at zero.
+If these restrictions are put in place there is a chance that the numbers of roundnose grenadier will stabilise and possibly increase in the coming years, although due to the slow growing nature of this species a significant increase in numbers will take a very long time indeed.